MALgraph

 Once one's MAL username is entered, MALgraph shows detailed analysis, statistics and recommendations based on the specified user's anime and manga data.

-Time
+• Time

 • 2011–2015

-Team
+• Team

-• 200 000 users
+• Exceeded 200 000 unique users

-• 140+ stars and 40+ forks on GitHub
+• Got 159 stars and 37 forks on GitHub

 The problem

 On a 1–10 scale, people tend to give very high ratings to mediocre shows, sometimes not even using the bottom half of the scale.
-As a result, average scores have noticeably shifted towards the higher end of the spectrum.
+As a result, average scores are noticeably shifted towards the higher end of the spectrum.

 One of the services affected by this phenomenon is MyAnimeList, which allows its users organize their anime and manga titles and rate each entry on a 1–10 scale.

-In a perfect Gaussian distribution, scores in this range should yield an average of 5.5.
 Noticing an inflated average—a lot of mediocre shows being rated 7 or higher—I've decided to fetch the scores from my own MyAnimeList profile and present them in a graph form.

 The very first MALgraph version only showed one's anime rating distribution chart and notified the user if they've given an unusually high number of 10/10 ratings.
 The minimal feel of the application emphasized its focus on showing just that—a barebones bar chart.

-Although it wasn't meant to be anything more than a personal one-off project at first, this idea caught on quickly with the MyAnimeList community.
+Although it wasn't meant to be anything more than a personal one-off project at first, this idea quickly caught on with the MyAnimeList community.
 People started screenshotting their graphs to put them in their profiles, so that others could see their statistics.

-Seeing how eager users are to share their superior anime rating graphs, I've added a similar chart for manga and collected all users' data in a global stats summary, so everyone could compare their average to others.
+Seeing how eager users are to share their superior anime rating graphs, I've added a similar chart for manga and collected all users' data in a global stats summary, so everyone could compare their averages to others.

 To satisfy MyAnimeList users' needs, a share function was implemented, so one could copy and paste a bar chart to their profile, complete with a link back to MALgraph.